joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 > 1. Full Neovim use while on laptop (unopinionated markdown files)
 > 2. Mobile App markdown editor
 > 3. Note syncing (could be manual)
-> 4. Optimize for laptop power usage and only an extension with the phone
+> 4. Optimize for laptop power usage and only an extension on the phone
 >
 > | ID | Solution | Cost |
 > | -- | -------- | ---- |